Road & Highway Repair in Auckland

 Utility Trench Has Failed After Reinstatement

 A water, wastewater, or power trench was cut across your road and the reinstatement has settled or failed.
-The patch is sinking, cracking, or breaking apart because the backfill was not compacted properly.
-The trench needs to be reopened and reinstated correctly to prevent ongoing pavement damage.
+The patch is sinking, cracking, or breaking apart because the backfill wasn't compacted properly.
+The trench needs to be reopened and reinstated correctly.

 5